Ly-Olia/HotelsManager/README.md

 python manage.py migrate
 ```
 ### 5. Create the SQLite Database from initial_data.json
-We can create an initial database with some predefined data using the initial_data.json file.
+You can create an initial database with some predefined data using the initial_data.json file.
 This file contains initial data for cities, hotels, and users.

 To load the data into your SQLite database, run the following command: